hdl-registers/hdl-registers/doc/sphinx/rst/about/new_data_file_format.rst

 upgraded to the new format.
 The updated file will be saved next to the old file so that the user can inspect all changes that were made.
-Note that any comments or manual editing of the data file will be lost.
+Note that any comments or manual formatting in the original data file will be lost.